Only the greatest pitchers in Major League history have reached 3,000 strikeouts.

 Niekro is second only to Smoltz on the Braves' all-time strikeout list, with 2,912 of his 3,342 career K's coming with the organization.
 He led the NL with a career-high 262 strikeouts in 1977, and also exceeded 200 strikeouts in each of the next two years -- and those were his age-38 to age-40 seasons.
 The knuckleballer became the second pitcher to join the 3,000-strikeout club on Independence Day, after Ryan, reaching the milestone as a Yankee on July 4, 1984, when he struck out Larry Parrish.

 The 3,000-strikeout club only had a single member, Walter Johnson, until Gibson joined it in 1974.
 The Cardinals legend reached the milestone mark with a strikeout of Geronimo -- who would become Ryan's 3,000th strikeout victim six years later, making him the only batter to hold that distinction for more than one pitcher.
-Gibson's nine 200-strikeout seasons tie him with Pedro for the fifth-most all-time, and he broke the 250-strikeout mark four times.
+Gibson had nine 200-strikeout seasons, and he broke the 250-strikeout mark four times.
 One of those seasons was his history-making 1968 campaign, when Gibson led the NL with 268 K's… and set the live-ball era record with a 1.12 ERA.

 Prior to Sabathia, Smoltz had been the most recent member to join.
 He reached the mark when he struck out Felipe Lopez on April 22, 2008, during his final year in Atlanta.
 Smoltz is the Braves' all-time leader in strikeouts -- 3,011 of his 3,084 career K's came with the franchise he spent two full decades with.
 He struck out a career-best and Major League-leading 276 batters in his Cy Young Award-winning 1996 campaign, and also led the NL in '92 with 215 K's.